 In 1998 the long cherished dream of a new sports hall became a reality.
 The efforts of literally thousands of people who fundraised over the previous twenty years could be seen in the new hall, which was a huge addition to the P.E. and Games departments.
 Less than a year after it opened our second years gave it a great baptism by winning the Second Year “B” All-Ireland Basketball Championship in their new home venue.
 Following on from this, six new classrooms were built.
 A new wing for the library was constructed and some much needed office space has eased the pressure on space in the school.

 In the first two decades of the 21st Century the school has had continued success.
-On the sports field we landed two U/14 “A” Football Titles in 2002 and 2008, a pair of U/14 hurling title in 2013 and 2014, no less than five U/16 “A” Hurling Titles from 2009 to 2018 with a Leinster win in 2015 and our first U/18 hurling titles (2014 and 2015) since 1999.
+On the sports field we landed two U/14 “A” Football Titles in 2002 and 2008, a pair of U/14 hurling title in 2013 and 2014, no less than seven U/16 “A” Hurling Titles from 2009 to 2018 with a Leinster win in 2015 and our first U/18 hurling titles (2014 and 2015) since 1999.
 In 2018 the U/14 hurlers landed both the Dublin and Leinster titles.
-Two Senior Football titles in 2012 and 2013, the first of which saw the team progress all the way to the All Ireland Final along with various basketball and badminton championships have also been won while more sedate extra-curricular activities such as debating, drama and a very active Students’ Council have gone from strength to strength.
+Two Dublin Senior Football titles in 2012 and 2013, the first of which saw the team progress all the way to the All Ireland Final along with various basketball and badminton championships have also been won while more sedate extra-curricular activities such as debating, drama and a very active Students’ Council have gone from strength to strength.
 Despite competition from fee paying schools Ard Scoil has remained near the top of the pile in terms of Leaving Certificate results, regularly sending a greater percentage of its annual Leaving Certificate cohort to DCU than any other school in Dublin.